Mr-AB007/DSA-practice/README.md

 # DSA Practice Repository

-This repository contains various Data Structures and Algorithms (DSA) implementations in Java.
+This repository contains various Data Structures and Algorithms (DSA) implementations in **Java**.
 It is intended for learning, practicing, and improving problem-solving skills by working on common DSA problems.

 ## Contents